The exercise program for a healthy and pain-free back

 Exercises while sitting on a chair

 In the video below you will learn some exercises while sitting on a chair.
 A dining table chair is more suitable for this than an easy chair or couch.
 Try the exercises and experience the comfortable way of exercising.
-How nice is it to relieve your lower back pain, without having to get off your chair?
+How nice is it to relieve your lower back complaints, without having to get off your chair?